zchoate/blog/content/posts/create_a_vscode_server_ii/index.md

             - `traefik.http.routers.ide.middlewares=ide-redirect@docker`
             - `traefik.http.routers.idetls.middlewares=ide@docker`

 Once the `docker-compose.yml` file is created, we can start the containers using `docker-compose up`.
 If I haven't tested the setup before, I prefer to run without the `-d` flag so I can see the logs directly in the console.
 Once everything starts up, navigate to the configured host with the `/?tkn={{vscode_token_value_here}}` appended to your hostname.
 You should be prompted to login with the username and password configured and then passed to the OpenVSCode page.
-If the token was incorrect or not added to the URL, then you should see a `Forbidden` error on the page.
-Once you have connected to the OpenVSCode page successfully, you should be able to navigate there without passing the token since a cookie should be saved to your browser that is good for 1 week.
+If the token was incorrect or not added to the URL, you should see a `Forbidden` error on the page.
+Once you have successfully connected to the OpenVSCode page, you should be able to navigate there without passing the token since a cookie should be saved to your browser that is good for one week.

-From here you can hit `CTRL`+`C` on your SSH session and run `docker-compose up -d` to run detached.
-To stop the containers run `docker-compose down` from the same `/home/ide` directory or you'll need to specify the path to the `docker-compose.yml` file.
+From here, you can hit `CTRL`+`C` on your SSH session and run `docker-compose up -d` to run detached.
+To stop the containers, run `docker-compose down` from the same `/home/ide` directory or you'll need to specify the path to the `docker-compose.yml` file.

+That's it!
+This two-part post is my first attempt at putting together some technical content to share some of what I've been doing at home and professionally.
+If you notice an issue or see something incorrect, you can open a [Github issue](https://github.com/zchoate/blog/issues/new/choose).